javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 2. The `debugger` statements.
 3. An error (if dev tools are open and the button <span class="devtools" style="background-position:-90px -146px"></span> is "on").

-When paused, we can debug - examine variables and trace the code to see where the execution goes wrong.
+When paused, we can debug: examine variables and trace the code to see where the execution goes wrong.

 There are many more options in developer tools than covered here.
 The full manual is at <https://developers.google.com/web/tools/chrome-devtools>.